eclipse-edc/Connector/docs/developer/decision-records/2023-07-20-state-machine-guards/README.md

-# State Machine manual interactions
+# State Machine guards

 ## Decision

-The EDC will provide a way to permit manual interactions over automatic ones in the state machine processes.
+The EDC will provide a way to permit external interactions over internal (automatic) ones in the state machine processes through guards.

 ## Rationale

 In the EDC domain, the state machine is currently a completely automatic engine, every state transition is pre-defined and they are following completely automatic logic.

-With the introduction of the so-called "counter offer" feature, there's the need to permit to avoid the state machine to pick up certain states and having the user interacting with it through commands in the Management API.
+With the upcoming introduction of the so-called "counter offer" feature, there's the need to permit to avoid the state machine to pick up certain states and having the user interacting with it through commands in the Management API.

-This will permitted in the most generic way possible, giving to every state machine the possibility to "interrupt" the automatic flow and let the user act on it.
+This will be permitted in the most generic way possible, giving to every state machine the possibility to "interrupt" the automatic flow and let the user act on it.

 ## Approach

 This implementation is based on two pillars:
-- adding a generic hook functionality to the state machine
+- adding a generic guard functionality to the state machine
-- add a flag that permits to recognize entities that are waiting for manual interactions
+- add a flag that permits to recognize entities that are `pending` (waiting for external interactions)

 The first one will be implemented in the `StateProcessorImpl`, that's the component that executes the state machine logic.
-In the new implementation, there will be the possibility to add a `Hook`, that's a tuple of a `Predicate` and a `Function`.
+In the new implementation, there will be the possibility to add a `Guard`, that's a tuple of a `Predicate` and a `Function`.
 The new `StateProcessorImpl` flow will be:
 ```java
 entities.get().stream()